Render Service Types

 Render supports five different service types for hosting your app:

-You can also create fully managed data stores to use with your app:
+You can also create fully managed datastores to use with your app:

 Choosing a service type is the first step of creating a new service in the Render Dashboard: